Healthy Homes Assessment Wellington

 Wellington Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory throughout Wellington and New Zealand rental houses where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is mandatory throughout Wellington and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and private landlords are required to ensure their rental properties comply according to Healthy Homes Standards within 90 days of a new, renewed , or altered tenancy.
+• Private landlords and property managers should make sure their rental properties comply with the Healthy Homes Standards within 90 days of a new, renewed , or altered tenant.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider boarder house tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must meet the Healthy Homes Standard regardless of when the tenancy began.

-• All homes that are rented out from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All homes which are rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes